LeonardoBonacci/oogway/README.md

 Disclaimer :)
 Inspecting the project you will notice strange or at least uncommon words throughout the code ('Sannyasin' instead of 'Worker', 'Manager' instead of 'WorkerEngine').
 This being a hobby project, I have used the lack of supervision to take a few coding short cuts, and have been excessively creative in choosing class, method and variable names.
 Don't try this at home when you're creating real life production software (all though this code runs quite successfully in production too: <url>) and please stick to the commonly used patterns and naming conventions to ease your colleagues' professional life.

-I am grateful to people who post informative code examples on GitHub, to the ones who write useful blog posts, those who help others to transcend their technical struggles through stackoverflow, and of course the whole community of anonymous beings working diligently on great and handy open source projects.
+I am grateful to people who post informative code examples on GitHub, to the ones who write useful blog posts, those who help others to transcend their technical struggles through stackoverflow, and of course the whole community of countless living beings working diligently on great and handy open source projects.

 If you have any ideas or suggestions for future improvements, or problems running this software, please comment and I will try to add new features.
 In case you want to personally contribute to the code, that of course is possible too.